sudo-project/sudo/README.LDAP.md

 Build instructions
 ==================

-The simplest way to build sudo with LDAP support is to include the '--with-ldap' option.
+The simplest way to build sudo with LDAP support is to include the `--with-ldap` option.

     $ ./configure --with-ldap

 If your ldap libraries and headers are in a non-standard place, you will need to specify them at configure time.
 E.g.

     $ ./configure --with-ldap=/usr/local/ldapsdk

 Sudo is developed using OpenLDAP but Netscape-based LDAP libraries (such as those present in Solaris) are also known to work.

 Your mileage may vary.
-Please let the sudo workers mailing list
-<sudo-workers@sudo.ws> know if special configuration was required
-to build an LDAP-enabled sudo so we can improve sudo.
+Please let the sudo workers mailing list sudo-workers@sudo.ws know if special configuration was required to build an LDAP-enabled sudo so we can improve sudo.

 Schema Changes
 ==============

 You must add the appropriate schema to your LDAP server before it can store sudoers content.